Leon-peng2012/pulsar/site2/docs/client-libraries-cpp.md

 | [client-debuginfo]({{pulsar:dist_rpm:client-debuginfo}}) | [asc]({{pulsar:dist_rpm:client-debuginfo}}.asc),  [sha512]({{pulsar:dist_rpm:client-debuginfo}}.sha512) |
 | [client-devel]({{pulsar:dist_rpm:client-devel}}) | [asc]({{pulsar:dist_rpm:client-devel}}.asc),  [sha512]({{pulsar:dist_rpm:client-devel}}.sha512) |

-To install a RPM package, download the RPM packages and install them using the following command:
+To install RPM packages, download and install them using the following command:

 ```bash
 $ rpm -ivh apache-pulsar-client*.rpm
 ```

-#### DEB
+#### Debain

 | Link | Crypto files |
 |------|--------------|
 | [client]({{pulsar:deb:client}}) | [asc]({{pulsar:dist_deb:client}}.asc), [sha512]({{pulsar:dist_deb:client}}.sha512) |
 | [client-devel]({{pulsar:deb:client-devel}}) | [asc]({{pulsar:dist_deb:client-devel}}.asc),  [sha512]({{pulsar:dist_deb:client-devel}}.sha512) |

-To install a DEB package, download the DEB packages and install them using the following command:
+To install Debain packages, download and install them using the following command:

 ```bash
 $ apt install ./apache-pulsar-client*.deb
 ```

-### Build
+### Building the RPM and Debian packages

-> If you want to build RPM and Debian packages off latest master, you can follow the instructions
+> To build RPM and Debian packages of latest master, follow the instructions as below.
-> below to do so.
-All the instructions are run at the root directory of your cloned Pulsar
+> All the instructions are run at the root directory of your cloned Pulsar
-> repo.
+> repository.

-There are recipes that build RPM and Debian packages containing a statically linked `libpulsar.so` / `libpulsar.a` with all the required dependencies.
+There are recipes that build the RPM and Debian packages containing a statically linked `libpulsar.so` / `libpulsar.a` with all required dependencies.

 To build the C++ library packages, first build the Java packages: